Lilacs

 Late flowering species and hybrids were added in the 1970’s by Bruckel and Professor Pellett.
 The Friends of the Hort.
 Farm started a pruning effort to rejuvenate the lilacs in the mid-1990’s.
 Pruning, fertilization and scale insect control have gradually improved the health of the collection since 1994.

-The lilac collection grew to about 160 plants, but today there are about 95 plants left.
+The lilac collection grew to about 160 plants, but today there are just over 100 plants left.
 Witches broom and invasives have strangled and destroyed many of the lilacs, leaving huge gaps in the four main rows.
-In 2007, curator Jeff Young planted 9 more donated lilacs as Row 5, which we believe are east of row 4 on the other side of the drive path.
+In 2007, curator Jeff Young planted 9 more donated lilacs as Row 5, which are east of row 4 on the other side of the drive path.

 After years as dedicated lilac curator, in 2018, Jeff Young retired.
 Kitty Werner was asked to become the lilac curator and join the Board of the Friends of the Hort Farm.